NLP: For Living a More Heroic life!

 • Ally McBeal -- virtually every episode in the first season had multiple great examples of NLP in action.
 If Ally McBeal's first season ever becomes available on DVD -- it ought to be a must-have item in every NLP student's library. :) Watch what attorney "John Cage" does.
 He thinks of himself as a "specialist."
 Odd, but effective.

-Perhaps more interesting than all of the above specific examples would be something a bit larger in perspective.
+Perhaps more interesting than all of the above specific examples or NLP in movies or NLP in television would be something a bit larger in perspective.
 Here are two film 'events' that have touched many of us recently and reached farther than have many others -- in both scope and meaning.

 In particular I'm speaking of the MATRIX trilogy, and also, of the "LORD OF THE RINGS" (LOTR) trilogy.
 I would describe both productions as being of epic proportions, with significant mythological importance for us today.